AliRezaJoodi/Electronics_Modules/PowerSupply_AutomaticSwitch_Diode/README.md

 ## Power Supply Auto Switch with Diode
 I have tested it and worked great.
+It's fast and reliability.

 ### Folders and Files Description
 It has included: